mihaildono/padawan-project/README.md

   project to your portfolio
 - [Epilogue][epilogue], prepares your CV and gives you sample interview questions

+## Principles
+This program tries to stay as close as possible to the [Zone of proximal development][zone], to maximize the efficiency of learning.
+It is advised to use the [pomodoro][pomodoro] technique as well to utilize deep work as much as possible

 ## Badges
 Each mentor is advised to pick his own motivation system, so he can keep the